CAPTN-sh/FEAST/README.md

 The proper installation must then be done with poetry and conda.

 ## Data Splitting Strategy

-The dataset used for training and evaluation consists of AIS signals collected from the Kiel Fjord region between **March 24, 2022, and June 30, 2023**.
-The dataset is partitioned into training and validation sets while ensuring a representative distribution of ship trajectories across different **seasons**.
+The dataset used for training and evaluation comprises AIS signals collected from the Kiel Fjord region between **March 24, 2022, and June 30, 2023**.
+It is partitioned into training and validation sets while maintaining a representative distribution of ship trajectories across different **seasons**.
+As the dataset is the property of the CAPTN project and subject to data privacy restrictions, it is not publicly available.
+Interested users should contact the authors for further inquiries.

 ### Federated Data Partitioning